Markov subsampling based Huber Criterion: Introduction

 Huber criterion \cite{huber1992robust} provides an effective way to deal with this situation.
 It is a hybrid of square loss for relatively small errors and absolute loss for relative large ones and hence is robust to heavy-tailed errors and outliers.
 Recent studies have shown the great potential of Huber criterion for robust estimation and inference.
 For example, \cite{lambert2011robust} proposed to combine the Huber criterion and adaptive penalty as lasso and shows that the resulting estimator is more robust than adaptive LASSO in prediction and variable selection tasks. \cite{wang2020new} developed data-driven Huber-type methods for regression tasks and establishes sub-Gaussian type concentration bounds for the Huber-type estimator.
-In \cite{sun2020}, the adaptive Huber regression method is proposed, which significantly outperforms least squares both in terms of mean and standard deviation.
-Besides, it admits exponential type concentration bounds when the error variables have finite moments.
+In \cite{sun2020}, the adaptive Huber regression method was proposed, which significantly outperforms least squares both in terms of mean and standard deviation.
+Besides, it admits exponential type concentration bounds when the error variables have finite moments. \cite{fan2019adaptive} investigated the non-asymptotic consistency of $\ell_1$ regularized robust M-estimator with Huber loss under Markov chain setting. \cite{CHEN2020571} additionally investigated collinearity and explored the grouping effect in Huber regression. \cite{Meyer2021CVPR} proposed an alternative probabilistic interpretation of minimizing the Huber loss, which is equivalent to minimizing an upper-bound on the Kullback-Leibler (KL) divergence in Laplacian settings. \cite{wang2022huber} achieved robust forecasting based on Huber criterion for both non-Gaussian and non-stationary data.